aberger3647/moongazing/PRODUCT.md

 ## Brand Personality

 Serene, celestial, trustworthy.
-The interface should feel like standing under a real night sky — quiet, atmospheric, a little magical — without getting in the way of the practical question (is tonight good?).
-The Herculanum display face lends an ancient, celestial-almanac character; the deep-indigo sky and moon art carry the mood.
-Realism over stylization: the beauty comes from believable night, not cartoon sparkle.
+The interface should feel like a quiet night sky — atmospheric and a little magical — without getting in the way of the practical question (is tonight good?).
+The Herculanum display face lends an ancient, celestial-almanac character; the deep-indigo sky, gold moon, and crisp star art carry the mood.
+The look is clean, flat vector illustration — crisp shapes, no glow, bloom, or photoreal haze; the beauty is in restraint, not effects.

 ## Anti-references

-- The generic "AI starfield": uniform pure-white dots evenly scattered on a flat blue gradient (the screensaver look we're replacing).
+- The generic "AI starfield": uniform identical dots evenly scattered on a flat gradient, with no depth or variation.
-- Bright-white cloud blobs that glow at night and read as fog smudges.
+- Glow and bloom: halos around the moon or stars, glowing cloud blobs that read as fog smudges, drop-shadow auras.
+Shapes stay crisp and flat.
 - Over-the-top "magical galaxy" kitsch: rainbow nebulae, lens flares, heavy bloom.
 - Busy, attention-grabbing motion that competes with the content.
+- Marketing-voice or "AI assistant" copy: taglines, editorializing verdicts ("Great viewing tonight!"), invented features dressed up as helpfulness, padded helper text.
+The UI states the facts plainly and lets the user judge.

 ## Design Principles

-- **Believable night first.** Atmosphere comes from real-sky cues — color-temperature stars, moonlit clouds, parallax depth — not stylized sparkle.
+- **Flat vector night.** The sky is clean vector art — four-point sparkle stars and flat clouds over the deep-indigo gradient and gold moon.
+Illustrative, not photoreal; no glow, bloom, or halos.
+Depth comes from parallax and size/brightness variation, not effects.
+- **Plain, literal copy.** State the facts — moon phase, the location, the numbers.
+  No marketing voice, no editorializing verdicts, no invented features.
+Labels and microcopy stay terse and functional; the user draws their own conclusion.
 - **Honest signals.** Visual state should mean something: more cloud cover genuinely dims and hides the sky, because that is worse for viewing.
 - **Delight in moments, calm by default.** One signature surprise (a rare shooting